PHaroZ/testGoogleVision/README.md

 ```
 After that you have to
 1. load initial data with a call to _/api/private/product/initFromCsv_
+2. load main color from google vision API with a call to _/api/private/product/loadMainColors_

 (see bellow for more details about API)